xster/flutter-wiki/Issue-hygiene.md

 or "customer critical" (for still important but not quite as serious bugs) if they are very important and deserve immediate attention.

+Some customers have their own separate bug systems, in which they track Flutter issues.
+We consider our GitHub issue list to be canonical.
+However, if there is a link from the issue in our bug system to the customer's issue in their bug system, and we have been granted access, we will follow that link and may communicate in that separate bug system when attempting to track down the issue.

 We also have two special customer labels.
 The "customer: crowd" label is used to represent bugs that are affecting large numbers of people; during initial [[Triage]], high-profile bugs get labeled in this way to bring them to the